JustRokosz/friendly-pancake/README.md

 ## Possible `larvis` improvements

-1. There seems to be issue with CORS - I used a browser plugin to bypass it.
+1. There seems to be an issue with CORS - I used a browser plugin to bypass it.
-2. Using `HttpOnlyCookie` would be more secure authentication solution than JWT.
+2. Using `HttpOnlyCookie` could be more secure authentication solution than JWT.

 ## Other notes